justinishAWS/AIAssistedAutoTests/libs/tests/test-5.script.md

 Click the 'Service operations' button.

-### 5. Search for 'Name = TicketingSystem/FunctionHandlers'
+### 5. Search for 'Name = TicketingSystem/FunctionHandler'

 In the search field under 'Service operations' type 'Name = TicketingSystem/FunctionHandler' and PRESS Enter.

-### 6. Access the graph and open the popup.
+### 6. Access a random graph point.

-Access the graph and open the popup, PASS in 1 and 2 as a PARAMETERS.
+Access a random graph point, PASS in 1 and 4 as a PARAMETERS.
 Then wait a few seconds.

 **Constraints:**
-- You MUST pass in parameters 1 and 2
+- You MUST pass in parameters 1 and 4

 ### 7. Select the blue hexadecimal